Asexual & Aromantic

 Is there an aromantic spectrum?

 Yes!
 In the same way that some people experience sexual attraction rarely or under specific circumstances, there is a spectrum to being aromantic.
 Some people are grey-romantic, meaning that they experience romantic attraction rarely, weakly, or only under certain circumstances.
-People on the aromantic spectrum may also define as homoromantic, heteroromantic, or biromantic, etc.
+Other people are demiromantic, meaning that they only experience romantic attraction after forming a deep emotion bond with someone.

 Asexuality and LGBT